EdBarrancos/FileSorter/doc/development_documentation.md

 - [ ] Checkout what else can I do with github actions
 - [ ] New entry script scan for non filled sections from the last log and delete them
+- [ ] From time to time review the code and if im abidying by the functional programming paradigm
+- [ ] Command line parsing tests

 #### Questions - 24/11/22